fleetdm/fleet/docs/infrastructure/configuring-the-fleet-binary.md

-Configuring The Kolide Binary
+Configuring The Fleet Binary
 =============================

-For information on how to run the `kolide` binary, detailed usage information can be found by running `kolide --help`.
+For information on how to run the `fleet` binary, detailed usage information can be found by running `fleet --help`.
 This document is a more detailed version of the information presented in the help output text.
 If you prefer to use a CLI instead of a web browser, we hope that you like the binary interface to the Fleet application!

 ## High-level configuration overview